-Roles and Responsibilities
+Roles And Responsibilities

-CCI recognizes the following essential public health roles:
+CCI recognizes the following as essential public health roles:

-- 1) Monitor health status to identify and solve community health problems; - 2) Investigate and diagnose health problems and health hazards in the community; - 3) Inform, educate, and empower individuals about health issues; - 4) Mobilize public and private sector to identify and solve health problems; - 5) Develop policies, plans, and programs that support individual and community health efforts; - 6) Enforce laws and regulations that protect health and ensure safety; - 7) Link individuals to needed personal health services; - 8) Continue to provide or work toward the provision of health care when otherwise unavailable; - 9) Encourage a competent public health workforce; - 10) Evaluate personal and population-based health services; and - 11) Research for new insights and innovative solutions to health problems.
+- 1) (1) Monitor health status to identify and solve community health problems; - 2) (2) Investigate and diagnose health problems and health hazards in the community; - 3) (3) Inform, educate, and empower individuals about health issues; - 4) (4) Mobilize public and private sector to identify and solve health problems; - 5) (5) Develop policies, plans, and programs that support individual and community health efforts; - 6) (6) Enforce laws and regulations that protect health and ensure safety; - 7) (7) Link individuals to needed personal health services; - 8) (8) Continue to provide or work toward the provision of health care when otherwise unavailable; - 9) (9) Encourage a competent public health workforce; - 10) (10) Evaluate personal and population-based health services; and - 4)11) (11) Research for new insights and innovative solutions to health problems.

 The provision of essential public health services and functions are shared goals of the public health system to achieve the mission of public health.
 CCI supports state and local government's responsibility for assuring that the health system accomplishes the mission of public health as long as adequate resources are available to do so.
 While certain public health functions must be performed by state and local public health agencies, these agencies may also collaborate with public and private sector partners within the public health system.
+The provision of essential public health services and functions are shared goals of the public health system to achieve the mission of public health.